 - Time-to-market and build costs have decreased dramatically, thanks to advances in cloud-based services and technology. - 2.
-Starting with a blank slate makes it possible to create businesses that are natively digital, with significantly lower run costs. - 3.
+Starting with a blank slate makes it possible to create digitally-native businesses, products, and processes with significantly lower run costs. - 3.
 New business models and data-driven approaches are already winning over customers to insurers pursuing disruptive innovation. - 4.
 Creating momentum via collecting, analyzing, and combining data lets you launch and test offerings rapidly to deliver more valuable products and services.
 Eventually, it'll be difficult for your competitors to catch up.